jasiolix/obsidian-howTo/README.md

 - start tutorial from reading "Tutorial start" note

 # Who is Obsidian for?
 To be honest, I have no idea, but **I do have an idea why it worked for me specifically** (and why it might work for you).
-I will only try to tell you my story with Obsidian, and not convince you why you should be using it.
+I will only try to tell you my story with Obsidian, and I won't try convince you why you should be using it.
 ## Why I started using Obsidian?

 I wrote this section as a numbered list of my personal problems, and how I try to solve them by using Obsidian: